 Expensive rooms aren’t always the golden measure when buying a condo property.
 More than well-maintained interior and exterior designs, there are many aspects of a condo inspection check list that future owners and buyers need to inspect before purchasing.
 In this post, our team will walk you through a condominium technical audit so that you can get the most of what you paid for.

 Condo Inspection Check List

-Before checking if the condo unit is in good condition, you must get the management permission to access the location first.
+Before checking if the condo unit in Toronto is in good condition, you must get the management permission to access the location first.
 Our team advises you to set the inspection ahead of time so that you could also examine all the common areas and amenities without any hassle or schedule conflict.

 Walls, Windows, & Doors

 Defective walls, windows, and doors could incur additional structural costs in the future; that’s why you must tick these items off your condo inspection check list before proceeding with the transaction.

 If you find cracks in the walls, these could indicate different foundation problems like water damage, often leading to repairs that require interventions from a professional inspector.
 The same thing applies when you test the condition of doors and windows.